-Promoting our platform as the standard for single cell proteomic analysis
+Promoting our platform as the standard for single cell proteomic analysis for the first time.

-We believe that our platform is a critical tool that provides new and accessible layers of biological data at the single cell level, and the ability to capture the functional extracellular and intracellular proteome from single cells for the first time.
 We believe that our platform is well positioned to fundamentally advance therapeutic discovery and development.
 We intend to continue promoting our instruments, chip consumables, and software to drive awareness of the broad utility of our platform for development of advanced medicines and the discovery of biomarkers.